vyasrc/Shortest-Path-Astar-Algorithm/README.md

 # Shortest-Path-Astar-Algorithm

-Implemented A* search algorithm in Python Language, to find the shortest path between a given source cell to a destination cell in a maze.
+Implemented A* search algorithm in Python Language, to find the shortest path between a given source cell to a destination cell in a maze, both array and GUI implementations.

 ### Algorithm :-